Bayesian Analysis of Neutron Star Mass and Radius Observations

 This implementation was originally supported by Chandra grant TM1-12003X.

-This is a very early release, a beta version.
+This is a beta version.
 Use at your own risk.

 If you are considering using this code for your research, I encourage you to contact me so that I can help you with the details and so that you can let me know if and how this code is useful to you.
-Nevertheless, you are not required to contact me and I will try to continue to improve the documentation and update this code as time permits.
+Nevertheless, you are not required to contact me and I will be improving documentation and updating this code as time permits.

 The bamr executable requires the installation of GSL (versions 1.15 and later), HDF5 (versions 1.8.4 and later),